AISS — Services

 • Budgets and timing.

-• Conditions for a concept proposal (collaboration, shape, etc.).
+• Conditions for a concept proposal (collaboration, structure, etc.).

 Next steps after the intake

-Because services are tailored, pricing is tailored as well.
-After the intake you’ll receive a cost indication based on what we discussed.
-The estimate and total price are determined and substantiated using Value-Based Pricing (VBP).
+Because the services are offered on a tailored basis, the prices are adjusted accordingly.
+After the intake, I will provide an indication of the costs based on what has been discussed.
+The cost indication and total amount are determined and substantiated using the Value-Based Pricing (VBP) method.

-• Complexity of the AI challenge and level of support required.
+• Complexity of the AI issue and the desired support.

-• Scope of work (e.g., intake, sprint, engagement, ongoing guidance).
+• Scope of the assignment (for example intake, sprint, trajectory or ongoing support).

-• Number of stakeholders, teams and alignment sessions.
+• Number of involved stakeholders, departments and alignment moments.

 • Desired deliverables, evaluation moments and documentation.